hazelcast/hazelcast-reference-manual/src/replicatedmap/ReplicatedMap.md

 A replicated map is a weakly consistent, distributed key-value data structure provided by Hazelcast.

+### Replicating Instead of Partitioning

 All other data structures are partitioned in design.
-A replicated map does not partition data (it does not spread data to different cluster members); instead, it replicates the data to all nodes.
+A replicated map does not partition data (it does not spread data to different cluster members); instead, it replicates the data to all members.

 This leads to higher memory consumption.
-However, a replicated map has faster read and write access since the data are available on all nodes and writes take place on local nodes, eventually being replicated to all other nodes.
+However, a replicated map has faster read and write access since the data are available on all members and writes take place on local members, eventually being replicated to all other members.

 Weak consistency compared to eventually consistency means that replication is done on a best efforts basis.
 Lost or missing updates are neither tracked nor resent.
 This kind of data structure is suitable for immutable